rtmigo/bisection_dart/README.md

 maintaining the order of the items.

 Port of the Python [bisect](https://docs.python.org/3/library/bisect.html) library to the Dart language.
-Functions of this library return exactly the same results as the Python functions.
+Extension methods of this library return exactly the same results as the Python functions.

 Python `bisect`         | Dart `bisection`
 ------------------------|--------------------------------------